mholtkamp/octave/Documentation/Lua/Nodes/Node.md

  - Arg: `Node node` The node to be destroyed.
 ---
 ### DestroyDeferred
 Destroy this node at the end of the frame.
-Usually a safer and more stable option that immediately destroying a node with Destruct.
+Usually a safer and more stable option than immediately destroying a node with Destruct.

 Alias: `Doom`
 Alias: `SetPendingDestroy`